stepchowfun/typical/README.md

 Specifically, the ZigZag representation of a [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) 64-bit integer `n` is `(n >> 63) ^ (n << 1)`, where `>>` is an [arithmetic shift](https://en.wikipedia.org/wiki/Arithmetic_shift).
 The inverse operation is `(n >> 1) ^ -(n & 1)`, where `>>` is a [logical shift](https://en.wikipedia.org/wiki/Logical_shift).

 To give you a sense of how it works, the ZigZag representations of the numbers (`0`, `-1`, `1`, `-2`, `2`) are (`0`, `1`, `2`, `3`, `4`), respectively.

-The conversion of signed integers to their ZigZag representations before their subsequent encoding as variable-width integers is also used by [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/encoding#signed_integers) and [Thrift's *compact protocol*](https://github.com/apache/thrift/blob/master/doc/specs/thrift-compact-protocol.md#integer-encoding).

 ### User-defined `struct`s